VitoMinheere/VitoMinheere/README.md

 I am Vito Minheere, a Data Engineer/Developer focussing on the Google Cloud Platform.

-Currently employed as a Data Engineer at [Cloud Technology Solutions](https://www.cloudsolutions.co.uk/)
+Currently employed as a Data Engineer at [Incentro NEXT](https://www.incentro.com/)

 ### What makes me tick?